UoB-COMSM0166/2025-group-13/README.md

 ## Environmental Sustainability
 Based on the Green Software Patterns, we implemented several improvements to reduce energy consumption and enhance efficiency:

 - [Keep request counts low](https://patterns.greensoftware.foundation/catalog/web/keep-request-counts-low/) and [minimize main thread work](https://patterns.greensoftware.foundation/catalog/web/minimize-main-thread-work/): During the development of the central input handler, we identified redundant function calls across multiple classes.
-By consolidating these into a single controller running once per frame, we significantly reduced JavaScript request frequency and workload on the main thread—contributing to a more energy-efficient runtime.
+By consolidating these into a single controller running once per frame, we significantly reduced JavaScript request frequency and workload on the main thread-contributing to a more energy-efficient runtime.

 - [Minify web assets](https://patterns.greensoftware.foundation/catalog/web/minify-web-assets/) and [optimize image size:](https://patterns.greensoftware.foundation/catalog/web/properly-sized-images/) We have applied several optimizations like combined multiple images into sprites to reduce HTTP requests, compressed large image files, replaced heavy GIFs (3MB) with lightweight sprite animations (300KB) and produced smaller audio assets (MP4) that loop efficiently.